About Us

 ~Meet our Staff~

-seychelleSeychelle Hoffer, DVM, CVA
+Seychelle Hoffer, DVM, CVA

 Dr. Seychelle Hoffer is a native of Massachusetts, and a 2001 graduate of Tufts Veterinary School.
 She is certified in acupuncture through the Chi Institute, and has received training in the use of Chinese and Western herbs as well as Chinese food therapy.
-Dr. Hoffer is a member of the AVMAAAVAAHVMA, and AATCVM.
+Dr. Hoffer is a member of the AVMA, AAVA, AHVMA, and AATCVM.

 Sharro has been a veterinary technician since 1992, and has been with Atlantic since 2013.
 Sharro earned her RN from the CCRI Nursing program in 2013, but says that being a veterinary technician is her true calling!
 She is an awesome mother of 4 (3 boys and 1 girl), and happily married to her best friend Warren.
+A true animal lover, Sharro shares her home with an ever-growing menagerie of cats and dogs!

 Beth has worked in the veterinary field since 1997.
 She knew by the age of two that she wanted to work with animals – when she was bitten in the face by a dog, she decided to make it her life’s work to “fix angry doggies.”
 Born and raised in South Kingstown, Beth graduated from URI in 2001 with a BS in veterinary science, and has attended numerous canine behavior seminars.

 Beth is a positive-reinforcement dog trainer, acting as a canine behavior translator.
 She enjoys helping enrich the relationships between animals and their guardians using gentle, science-based methods.
 In her spare time, Beth loves working with shelter animals, painting, surfing, and kayaking.
-She lives at home with her rescued pit bull Wilma .

 Rebecca, CVT